Learning Good Financial Habits

 Is Your Social Media Habit Costing You More Than You Think?

-In the beginning, social media was a place to people-watch, interact and reconnect.
+Reviewed by Dr. Erika Rasure, PhD, CFT™ In the beginning, social media was a place to people-watch, interact and reconnect.
 But that initial premise was soon infused with money — and now, 70% of all active Instagram users shop on the platform.
-That means that using social media is no longer just a way to burn time…
+That means that using social media is no…

 Tech Microboundaries & Your Money